selfage/datastore_client/README.md

 Note that `import { Priority } from './priority_package';` is incorrect, which should be `import { Priority } from 'priority_package';`.

 It might seem easy to fix for this case.
 But it can get messy, if `task.ts` and `task_model.ts` are located in two directories, e.g., `./directory_a/task.ts` and `./directory_b/task_model.ts`, where each directory contains its own `./node_modules/` directory.
 Then `import { Priority } from 'priority_package';` inside `task.ts` resolves to `./directory_a/node_modules/priority_package`, whereas inside `task_model.ts` it resolves to `./directory_b/node_modules/priority_package`.

+## Design considerations

+We choose to define `datastore` field inside `message` because any change of `message` must be also reflected in the generated `DatastoreModelDescriptor` and `QueryBuilder` in one PR/git commit, to make sure fields are properly indexed.
+Otherwise, they might not be excluded from indexing or composite indexes might need to be back-filled.